DFE-Digital/sts-plan-technology-for-your-school/tests/Dfe.PlanTech.Web.E2ETests/cypress/e2e/dynamic-page-validator-readme.md

 - [ ] Do not fail if one error; run entire tests for issues.
 - [ ] Split tests up; not just one `it` function
+- [ ] Complete documentation:
+   - [ ] Merge with documentation in `contentful-helpers`
+- [ ] Make a Node project for the `contentful-helpers` to allow re-use, and prevent the fact that the code is copied and pasted into two places

 #### Integrate with CI/CD Pipeline